First quarter 2026 total revenues were US$72.4 million, an 8% decrease compared to the first quarter 2025

 Other finance expenses

-Share of net profits in associates using the equity method
+Share of net losses (profits) in associates using the equity method

 Operating cash flows before changes in working capital